-\subsection{Cutting Feynman Integrals}
+\subsection{Cutting Feynman integrals}

-Cutting FI in the Baikov representation has a very natural definition.
-Indeed we define an $n-$cut as follows
+Cutting Feynman integrals in the Baikov representation has a very natural definition.
+Indeed we define an $n$ cut as

-where the Baikov variables $\{x_a:a=1,...,N\}$ have been divided in two subsets, containing $n$ cut propagators and $(N-n)$ uncut ones.
-The cut operation defined above is operational in any space-time dimension $d$ and for any FI given by Eq.~(\ref{FI}).
-Notice that the definition of the cut, Eq.~(\ref{cut}), is not identical to the traditional unitarity cut, see for instance Section 8.4 of ref.~\cite{Veltman:1994wz}, due to the lack of the $\theta$-function constraint on the energy, and therefore it is not directly related to the discontinuity of the FI~\cite{Abreu:2014cla,Abreu:2015zaa}.
+where the Baikov variables $\{x_a:a=1,\dots ,N\}$ have been divided in two subsets, containing $n$ cut propagators and $(N-n)$ uncut ones.
+The cut operation defined here is operational in any space-time dimension $d$ and for any Feynman integrals given by Eq.~(\ref{FI}).
+Notice that the definition of the cut, Eq.~(\ref{cut}), is not identical to the traditional unitarity cut, see, for instance, Section 8.4 of Ref.~\cite{Veltman:1994wz}, owing to the lack of the $\theta$-function constraint on the energy, and, therefore, it is not directly related to the discontinuity of the Feynman integrals~\cite{Abreu:2014cla,Abreu:2015zaa}.